Niels3RT/RTsd/README.md

 -all channels are sampled simultaneously, at the same clock edges
 -all sampling, timing, peak detection etc. are done in an FPGA (right now a Xilinx Spartan6 XC6SLX16)
 -WiFi, HTTP server and race housekeeping are done by a ESP32 (ESP32-WROVER-IB module)
+-WiFi works as Access Point or connects to existing network
 -both communicate via an SPI interface with each other
 -ui is in javascript, so smartphone, tablet, computer can be used to control racing
 -a result viewer (html/javascript) for smart tv etc. is included